 "In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment.” - Carol S. Dweck.

 At Highfield we aspire to develop a growth mindset in all pupils.
-A growth mindset recognises that our abilities can be increased through the application effort and a positive attitude.
+A growth mindset recognises that our abilities can be increased through the application of effort and a positive attitude.

 Read the booklet below to find out more about:

 - the differences between a growth mindset and a fixed one

 - how parents and carers can support children in developing a growth mindset at home

 - the words and phrases which help encourage a growth mindset

 Here are some of the displays we have at Highfield to encourage and promote a growth mindset: